andycroll/andycroll.com/_posts/2024/2024-01-31-why-go-to-a-rails-or-ruby-conference.md

 I think of two kinds of inspiration.

-One is the regular kind: a talk contains the nugget of understanding you need to take a new technique, or piece of thinking, day to your day job and solve a problem that you or your team have been facing.
+One is the regular kind: a talk contains the nugget of understanding you need to take a new technique, or piece of thinking, back to your day job and solve a problem that you or your team have been facing.

 The other is more intangible, and easy to scoff about.